bakrydiarra/Wall_of-Shame/README.md

 ### Like / Unlike button

-The like / unlike button feature can be found under a persona in the post details page.
+The like / unlike button feature can be found under a persona details pag.
 A user can click on the like button and it will add / subtract a like based on the user's current like status for that persona.

 <details>
 <summary>Like/unlike btn images</summary>